haved/DafCompiler/DafLinker/UsingLinker.md

 ## Compiling a static library
 ```
-dafln -X static_ar ar -F Linkfile -A ./ -o libMyLib.a
+dafln -static -F Linkfile -A ./ -o libMyLib.a
 ```
-`-X static_ar ar` tells dafln that we are archiving a static library using *ar*.
+`-static` tells dafln that we are archiving a static library using *ar*.
 `-A ./` tells dafln to only allow object files inside our current folder.
 This is in case our project uses external libraries in the Linkfile, that we don't want to archive.